Welcome to Sympy!#

 print("Symbols cannot be transposed!")

-Restart: If you want Python to forget all saved variables, such as when \(y\) is given the value 2, you must restart the kernel in “main Notebook Editor toolbar” in VS Code right above the editor.
-“Clear Outputs of All Cells” in the same bar removes all outputs but does not cause the values of for example variables to be forgotten.
+Restart: If you want Python to forget all saved variables, such as when y is given the value 2, you must restart the kernel (look for something like “main Notebook Editor toolbar” in VS Code right above the editor window).
+“Clear Outputs” in VS Code will remove all outputs without clearing the memory.

-Shortcuts that we have found to be extra useful while creating these demos are:
+Keyboard shortcuts that we have found particularly useful in the making of these demos are:

-• Change a box from Code to Markdown (change cell to code and change cell to markdown)
+• Change a cell from Code to Markdown (change cell to code and change cell to markdown)

-• Restart notebook and run all boxes from the top and down (restart the kernel, then re-run the whole notebook)
+• Restart notebook and run all cells from top down (restart the kernel, then re-run the whole notebook)

-Functions: Python is a large tool where only a part of it is necessary to get through courses like those for Mathematics 1.
-Large parts of Python can, though, make things easier if you are aware of them.
-An example of this is Python functions.
-If a series of steps is to be carried out to solve an exercise, and the same exercise repeats with different numbers, it is useful to create a function in Python.
-This is also supported through SymPy, and examples of this will be shown in these demos when needed.
-So, if a function does not already exist that can solve your problem, then you can create you own function!
+Functions: It can be of good use to know about Python functions.
+If a series of steps are to be carried out to solve an exercise, and the same exercise repeats with different numbers, then it is useful to think like a programmer and create a Python function for it.
+Examples of this will be shown in the demos where relevant.
+So, if there is no built-in function that can do your task for you, then just create your own Python function!